somso2e/smuthi/CONTRIBUTING.rst

 ************
 Please refer to the `PEP 8 Python code style guide <https://www.python.org/dev/peps/pep-0008/>`_.
 In Smuthi, we use `snake_case` for variable names, function names and module names, and `CamelCase` for class names.
 We accept long lines usage (up to 120 symbols).

+We prefer readable code over concise code.
+That means that a code section spanning over several lines, but straightforward to read is to be preferred over a one-liner that requires effort to be understood.

 ***************
 5 Running tests
 ***************